CloudLabs-Samples/EduLabs/Security-ISV/Azure-WAF/02-Install IIS for testing.md

 ## Overview

 In this task, you will install Install IIS for the virtual machines.
-The virtual are pre-created.
+The virtual machines are pre-created

 1. On the home page, select **resource group**.